Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Review: Methodologies to Detect Social and Psychological Phenomena

 \subsection{Interaction Dynamics}

 Interaction dynamics is a complex phenomenon related to individuals' traits and their roles in the dyad/group.
-Its analysis includes, but is not limited to, group conversational context, engagement, involvement, group cohesion, empathy and rapport.
+Its analysis includes but is not limited to, the detection of group conversational context, engagement, involvement, group cohesion, empathy, and rapport.
 Moreover, vocal entrainment is a well-known conversational phenomenon in which the interactants show a synchronization of words and/or speaking style during their conversation.
 It has a high correlation with engagement, rapport, and even empathy.
-Through nonverbal behavior analysis, it is possible to detect whether there is a high/low group performance \cite{Zhong_interspeech_2019}, to quantify interaction quality \cite{Lahnakoski2020} or to predict group satisfaction level \cite{Lai2018}.
-Below, we discuss each topic and the corresponding studies in depth and, Table~\ref{groupdynamics_table} summarizes them.\\
+Through nonverbal behavior analysis, it is possible to detect whether there is a high/low group performance \cite{Zhong_interspeech_2019}, quantify interaction quality \cite{Lahnakoski2020}, or predict group satisfaction level \cite{Lai2018}.
+Below, we review the corresponding computing studies in depth while their summarization is given in Table~\ref{groupdynamics_table}. \\